chtoucas/ChiffonWebSite/README.md

 Setup
 -----

-Add 'scripts\modules' to your PowerShell module path.
+Add 'scripts\modules' to your PowerShell module path, then launch RUN_ME_FIRST.ps1 in a PowerShell session.
+This script will download then install all third-party tools, namely:
+* 7-Zip
+* NuGet exe
+* Node.js
+* Node Package Manager
+* Google Closure Compiler
+* YUI Compressor